Tensor Rank and Complexity: Asymptotic Rank

-Thus, the asymptotic rank of a $3$-tensor $f$ may be interpreted as a generalization of $\omega$, which captures the asymptotics of the family $M_{\langle n \rangle}$ of tensors in the sense of Theorem~\ref{pr:thmOmegaRk}. \\ Let us also mention that Strassen developed in the context of asymptotic rank the theory of asymptotic spectrum and support functionals, see \cite{prStrAsymptSpectrum88} and \cite{prStrDegenerationAndComplexity91}.
+Thus, the asymptotic rank of a $3$-tensor $f$ may be interpreted as a generalization of $\omega$, which captures the asymptotics of the family $M_{\langle n \rangle}$ of tensors in the sense of Theorem~\ref{pr:thmOmegaRk}.

+Let us also mention that Strassen developed in the context of asymptotic rank the theory of asymptotic spectra and support functionals, see \cite{prStrAsymptSpectrum88} and \cite{prStrDegenerationAndComplexity91}.
 Thereby, he provides yet another way of expressing $\omega$, namely via the asymptotic spectrum.
-But these works of Strassen also have remarkable applications besides complexity theory, i.e. in quantum information theory.
-For the sake of the latter, Strassen's notions have been recently generalized (e.g. quantum functionals) in \cite{prCVZasymptoticSpectrum}, see also the detailed version \cite{prCVZarXivVersion}. \\ In the mentioned articles appears the important notion of tight tensors.
+But these works of Strassen also have remarkable applications besides complexity theory, e.g., in quantum information theory.
+For the sake of the latter, Strassen's notions have been recently generalized (e.g., quantum functionals) in \cite{prCVZasymptoticSpectrum}, see also the detailed version \cite{prCVZarXivVersion}.

+In the mentioned articles there appears the important notion of tight tensors.
 We introduce this together with conciseness for being able to formulate the upcoming Conjecture~\ref{pr:conjConciseTight}, see also Remark~\ref{rem:tight}.

-\begin{defn} Let $f \in \prC^{a} \otimes \prC^{b} \otimes \prC^{c}$ and let $I,J,K$ be finite sets of cardinality $a,b,c$ respectively. \begin{numlist} \item We say $f$ is \textbf{concise} if it has multilinear rank $(a,b,c)$, i.e. all contractions induced by $f$ are injective.
+\begin{defn} Let $f \in \prC^{a} \otimes \prC^{b} \otimes \prC^{c}$ and let $I,J,K$ be finite sets of cardinality $a,b,c$ respectively. \begin{numlist} \item We say $f$ is \textbf{concise} if it has multilinear rank $(a,b,c)$, i.e., all contractions induced by $f$ are injective.

 \item A subset $S \subseteq I \times J \times K$ is said to be \textbf{tight}, if there exist injective functions $\alpha \colon I \to \prZ$, $\beta \colon J \to \prZ$ and $\gamma \colon K \to \prZ$ such that